ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 10.
 Skeleton application options from `ibmcloud dev create`." caption-side="bottom"}

-Now that you have chosen the more straightforward options, the hardest option for you to choose is still required.
+Now that you have chosen the more straightforward options, the hardest option for developers everywhere is still required: naming your app.
 Please
 follow the example shown in Example 11 and type 'webapplication', then press enter.

 ```bash
 ?
 Enter a name for your application> webapplication
 ```
 {: caption="Example 11.
-Name your application using `ibmcloud dev create`." caption-side="bottom"}
+Name your application 'webapplication' using `ibmcloud dev create`." caption-side="bottom"}

-Later, you may add as many services, like datastores or compute functions, as needed or desired through the web console,
-so, as shown in Example 12, type 'n' for no when asked if you want to add services at this time.
+Later, you may add as many services, like datastores or compute functions, as needed or desired through the web console.
+However, as shown in Example 12, type 'n' for no when asked if you want to add services at this time.

 ```
 Using the resource group Default (default) of your account